SUBSCRIBE TO

 • Create opportunities for dialogue.
 This could be in the form of team meetings, one-on-one conversations, or even informal gatherings.

-By listening to your teen and respecting their opinions, you’ll be able to build a stronger relationship with them and help them feel more secure in their identity.
-It’s an important step in helping them become a confident and independent adult.
+Positive parenting involves listening to your teen and respecting their opinions.
+This results in raising kids who feel more secure in their identity and become confident and independent adults.
 By following these tips, you can help to create an environment where open communication and dialogue are encouraged and where everyone feels respected and valued.

 Establish Clear Boundaries and Expectations